hyeunny/LHL-TML/README.md

 Sinatra
 =============

-Brought to you by Lighthouse Labs
+Brought to you by Lighthouse Labs!

 ## Getting Started